cloudsimplus/cloudsimplus-whitepaper/README.md

 CloudSim Plus is a Java Maven project that has a simpler and better module and package structures.
 The entire project is compounded of 4 modules that were re-organized to directly inherit from the parent project, allowing a researcher to quickly have an overview of the structure.
 Redundant and out-of-date modules such as "distribution" and "documentation" were removed since building distribution artifacts and documentation is already automated using Maven.

 The figure below presents the current project architecture and its modules are described as follows.
+The highlighted modules are new in CloudSim Plus.

 ![](/assets/modules.png)